PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # TODO Items for v3.3.0-alpha.8

+* Mine bombs:
+  - prison reload bombs
+  - validate mine bombs when initially loading...
+    - bomb name cannot have spaces or color formatting
+    - mineBombId should not have spaces in the name
+  - glowing effect (enchantment)
+    - give madog24 stone{Enchantments:[{}]}
+    - ItemMeta.addFlags(ItemFlag.HIDE_ENCHANTMENTS)
+  - throwing... as in egg or ender pearl
+  throwableEnable: true,
+  throwVectorVelocity: 1,
+  thrownInstantExplode: true,

-* HiPriority: Inventory full not producing any messages. 	alexaille
+* DONE: Works for me.
+HiPriority: Inventory full not producing any messages. 	alexaille

 * HiPriority: NPCs are generating a lot of errors.
 Real_Ganster